2 Day Grand Canyon Itinerary: The Best Adventures at the National Park

 2 Days at the Grand Canyon Itinerary

-Day 1 — Grand Canyon Village and Hermit Road
+Day 1 at the Grand Canyon — Grand Canyon Village and Hermit Road

-The Grand Canyon Village zone of the South Rim is a hub of activity.
+The Grand Canyon Village area of the South Rim is a hub of activity.
 It’s the first place you’ll encounter entering from the south through Tusayan or on the Grand Canyon Railway and hosts the vast majority of the park’s amenities, from hotels and campsites to museums and visitor centers.
 It’s also the historic core, with some cool early 1900s buildings to check out if that interests you.

 Hermit Road runs to the west of Grand Canyon Village and is full of lookout points.
 You can hike the whole 7 miles along the Rim Trail for an adventurous activity or ride the shuttle between a few for something more low-key.
 Be sure to stay out long enough to catch the sunset!